What is GDPR?

-Bridewell’s System Readiness assessment consists of an in-depth analysis of a specific application or data collection method to understand the full privacy requirements against the lifecycle of the system or service.
-The assessment consists of:
+Bridewell’s System GDPR readiness assessment consists of an in-depth analysis of a specific application or data collection method to understand the full privacy requirements against the lifecycle of the system or service.
+The GDPR compliance assessment consists of:

 - Assessment of technology including the detailed assessment of Privacy Enhancing Technologies (PETs).